In Force — Phase 1 active from 1 May 2026

 Section 03 — Member Alert

-TLA has received a significant number of complaints from landlord members reporting that their letting agents are charging separately for distributing or preparing the RRA 2026 fact sheet — a cost that should already be included in standard agency fees.
-Here is what you need to know.
+TLA has received a significant number of complaints from landlord members reporting that letting agents are charging separately for distributing or preparing RRA 2026 material — a cost that should already be included in standard agency fees.

 Member Alert — Know Your Rights